Neela Rasgotra: Personal life

 In the early part of season 14, she recovers from her accident and stays with Abby while Luka is away in Croatia.
 She also babysits Joe while Abby is at work.
-When Neela returns to work, Gates inquires about Ray and Neela reveals that Ray has been writing to her.
+When Neela returns to work, Gates inquires about Ray and we learn that Ray has been writing to Neela.
 Katey and Neela have another altercation when Katey argues with Neela's directions during a trauma, but Katey ends up looking stupid as Neela's decisions save the patient's life.
-Neela then tells Katey she is finished taking Katey's anger about Ray's accident and Neela tells her that she will not take the blame for what happened to Ray because "I didn't make him get piss-drunk and wander in front of a truck."
-She also reveals that Ray himself does not blame her for the accident.
+Neela then tells Katey she's finished taking Katey's anger about Ray's accident and Neela tells her that she will not take the blame for what happened to Ray because "I didn't make him get piss-drunk and wander in front of a truck".
+She also reveals that Ray himself doesn't blame her for the accident.
 Some months later, Neela and Abby engage in an argument after Neela finds out that Abby is an alcoholic.
 During the heated exchange, Abby says that Neela should not be lecturing her on love because Ray is probably wishing he never met Neela.
 While Neela does not directly address her feelings about Ray, from the hurt on her face it is evident that she is still not completely over what happened to him.
 Neela gets very upset after Abby's comments and kicks her out of the apartment.
 Abby and Neela make up some time later after Abby returns from rehab.

 After doing an orthopedic surgery rotation where it became obvious all the surgical departments wanted her on their teams for the long haul, she returns to working for Dr. Dubenko.
-However, Neela has faced some professional and personal setbacks since that return: a wiz-kid surgical resident decided surgery was not for him and left for Pediatrics despite her efforts to convince him he could be a successful surgeon; she noted her sparse personal life on her birthday (which nobody but Tony Gates remembered); and she became close to a patient played by Aida Turturro who developed an infection that led to her death, sending Neela into the doldrums once again.
+However, Neela has faced some professional and personal setbacks since that return: a wiz-kid surgical resident decided surgery wasn't for him and left for Pediatrics despite her efforts to convince him he could be a successful surgeon; she noted her sparse personal life on her birthday (which nobody but Tony Gates remembered); and she became close to a patient played by Aida Turturro who developed an infection that led to her death, sending Neela into the doldrums once again.